Cadasta/cadasta-docs/en/06-geoodkcollect.md

 > Note: I don't have this working on my phone.
 Please check for accuracy!

-You'll use GeoPoint to collect single GPS coordinates
+To collect single GPS coordinates, you can use GeoPoint.
+GeoPoint only works through tracking your specific location.

 First you'll come to a screen asking you to record the location of your parcel.
 Click **Record Location**.